Doogiemuc/liquido-vue-frontend/README.md

 > Frontend for my liquid democracy app written with Vue 2.0

+Liquido - a modern aproach for interactive, representative and direct democracy.

+Liquid Democracy or Proxy Voting is a modern variant of direct demorcacy.
+Voters cast their votes for polls, just as you do it today.
+But a voter can also delegate his vote to a proxy.
+Then the proxy votes for him.
+A proxy may accumulate multiple delegated votes.
+This is what political parties do in today's democracy.
+But in Liquid Democracy, a voter may revoke his delegation at any time.
+A voter may simply decide to vote for himself per every poll.
+A voter may also decide to delegate his vote to another proxy at any time.
+Not just every four years.

+# Liquido Architecture

+![Liquido Architecture](./doc/Liquido Architecture.png)

 See [liquido-backend-spring](https://github.com/Doogiemuc/liquido-backend-spring) for the backend implementation.

 This is my playground for learning the client side Java script framework [Vue 2.0](https://vuejs.org).
 Meanwhile this grew to a medium sized "single page application" (SPA) with quite some nice features.

-# Liquido Architecture

-![Liquido Architecture](./doc/Liquido Architecture.png)

-## Dependencies / Tools used
+## Dependencies / Technical tools used

  * [Vue 2.0](http://vuejs.org/guide/) - Client side MVC JS lib (comparable to AngularJS but different :-)
  * [Vue-loader](http://vuejs.github.io/vue-loader) Load components from .vue files